WrestleMania 41: Main event matches

 In his final WrestleMania match, John Cena challenged Cody Rhodes for SmackDown's Undisputed WWE Championship in the main event of Night 2 in an attempt to become a record 17-time WWE world champion.
 (Note: Cena was tied with Ric Flair for the most overall world championship reigns (16) recognized by WWE.)

 At Money in the Bank in 2024, John Cena revealed that he would retire from professional wrestling at the end of 2025, and also announced that he would compete at WrestleMania 41.
 After losing the men's Royal Rumble match at the eponymous event in February, Cena entered himself into the men's Elimination Chamber match for one last chance to challenge for a world championship at WrestleMania 41, citing that main-eventing his last WrestleMania and becoming a record 17-time WWE world champion would be "best for business".
-Also around this time, TKO board member Dwayne "The Rock" Johnson tried to bribe SmackDown's Undisputed WWE Champion Cody Rhodes to be his corporate champion, claiming that they had become friends following their clash at the prior year's WrestleMania XL and that he could elevate Rhodes's career.
+Also around this time, TKO board member Dwayne "The Rock" Johnson tried to bribe SmackDown's reigning Undisputed WWE Champion Cody Rhodes to be his corporate champion, claiming that they had become friends following their clash at the prior year's WrestleMania XL and that he could elevate Rhodes's career.
 At Elimination Chamber, Cena won the eponymous match, earning a title match against Rhodes at WrestleMania.
 Following the match, Rhodes appeared to congratulate Cena followed by The Rock to get Rhodes's answer to his offer.
 Rhodes declined and Cena embraced Rhodes; however, Cena then viciously attacked Rhodes, siding with Rock, turning heel for the first time since 2003.
 In the weeks following, Cena berated the audience, claiming they had mistreated him for the last 20+ years, and that he turned on Rhodes because he was disgusted by him.
 Rhodes chastised Cena and told him he wanted to face the real Cena at WrestleMania 41, not this "whiny" version.
 Cena also claimed that after he won the title, he would take it with him when he retired.
 It was later confirmed that the match would be the main event on Night 2.

 In his first WrestleMania main event, CM Punk faced Roman Reigns and Seth Rollins in a triple threat match on Night 1.
 This match was Reigns' record 10th WrestleMania main event and Rollins' third.
 (Note: This includes WrestleMania 31.)